styled-components/styled-components-codemods/README.md

 `.extend` function in your project that is not related to `styled-components` be aware and revert such changes manually diffing your code afterwards.

-Also be aware that `.extend` in some rare cases are not equal `styled` and this codemod doesn't cover this case.
+Also be aware that `.extend` in some rare cases is not equal `styled` and this codemod doesn't cover this case.
 Refer to this [issue](https://github.com/styled-components/styled-components/issues/1956) to understand the difference.
 It's rare usage, so fix it manually.
 Shouldn't be a big deal.